Difference between Risk and Risk Event

 - Used to understand where in a safety event the failure occurred.

 The practical difference between risk and Risk Events is that Risk Event has a specific use in risk management activities.
-Risk does not have a specific use, but is something that every SMS program needs to define, as it will broadly influence all risk management activities.
+Risk does not have a specific use, but is something that every aviation SMS implementation needs to define, as it will broadly influence all risk management activities.

-A Risk Event in aviation SMS programs can be summarized by the following points:
+A Risk Event in aviation SMS can be summarized by the following points:

 - It is the point in the flow of safety events at which, “safety control is compromised/lost”;